turbot/steampipe-mod-aws-insights/dashboards/iam/docs/iam_group_dashboard.md

 This dashboard answers the following questions:

-- How many IAM groups are in each account?
+- How many groups are in each account?
-- How many IAM groups do not have any IAM users?
+- How many groups do not have any users?
+- How many groups have inline policies?